-I’ve been a little hesitant to share my 74-song playlist of hiking and backpacking music with the world.
+I’ve been a little hesitant to share my 76-song playlist of hiking and backpacking music with the world.
 The whole idea makes me a bit uneasy.

 See, I’d love to believe that when I’m out hiking, I’m a purist who can walk alone in the wilderness, at one with nature and nothing else.
-I understand that there’s a time and place for music, and beauty is often found amongst the silence of the great outdoors.
+There’s a time and place for music, and beauty is often found amongst the silence of the great outdoors.

-And that is why I’m sharing my 74-song genre-spanning hiking and backpacking playlist with you, fellow music lover.
-I want to enhance your experience on the trail.
-So dig through my list, find a few new favorite tunes, strap on your boots, and get moving.
+And that is why I’m sharing my 76-song genre-spanning hiking and backpacking playlist with you, fellow music lover.
+I want to help enhance your experience on the trail.
+So dig through my list, find a few new favorite tunes, lace up your boots, and get moving.

 HIKING AND BACKPACKING MUSIC:

 TABLE OF CONTENTS

 - How I Listen to Music While Hiking

 - Songs for Getting Your Day Started

 - Songs for Winding Down in Your Tent

 I currently use Amazon Music Unlimited for all my digital music needs, although I have used (and enjoyed) Spotify Premium in the past.
 Both services offer offline access to 10s of millions of songs, which means I can listen to virtually any music I desire while hiking, just as long as I’ve downloaded it beforehand.